Free Telehealth Nutrition Consultations

 - UHD dining venues provide menu information online, including full ingredient listings, identification of food allergens and nutrition facts.

 - Review menus before going to the dining hall so you can be ready to make informed choices when you get there.

 - Building a healthy plate.

 - Make half of your plate fruits and vegetables, add lean proteins, include whole grains and choose low-fat dairy..

 - One size does not fit all.
 Your nutrient needs and recommended intake from each food group will vary based on your age, height, weight, sex and physical activity level.

 - Everything you eat and drink matters—portion size is key.

 You can also find the Lite Bites logo on better-for-you snack choices in all UHD retail dining locations including Jester City Market and Kin’s Market, as well as on vending machines across campus.
-All Lite Bites items meet national and local nutrition criteria for healthy snack options:
+All Lite Bites items meet predetermined nutrition criteria for healthy snack options: